 The BYU-Idaho Army ROTC's roots go back to the 1970's with Ricks College.
 It was a two-year program with only a few cadets.
-President Henry B. Eyring (who at the time was the college president) had this to say: "[The] ROTC was brought onto the campus in the last few years.
+When President Henry B. Eyring was president of Rick’s College, said, "[The] ROTC was brought onto the campus in the last few years.
 I have been surprised at the reception of this large program.
-We began as a satellite program of Idaho State University; now we are almost as large as the Idaho State University program, because our young people have a feeling about their country...
+We began as a satellite program of Idaho State University; now we are almost as large as the Idaho State University program, because our young people have a feeling about their country. . .
 I think that in a country moving away from what might be called old-fashioned patriotism, Ricks is moving the other way."

 BYU-Idaho "Viking Battalion"

 Because Ricks College only offered two-year degrees, cadets in the Army ROTC would have to move on to finish their degrees and be commissioned at a different institution.
 This all changed in 2000 when Ricks College became BYU-Idaho.
 During this transition, BYU-Idaho saw its first students graduate and become officers in the U.S Army.
-Today, the BYU-Idaho Viking Battalion boasts more than 80 cadets, one of the largest programs in the state, with more joining every semester.
+Today, the BYU-Idaho Viking Battalion boasts more than 80 cadets with more joining every semester, making it one of the largest programs in the state.

-Please view the below video to learn more about the ROTC program's heritage.
+View the video below about the ROTC program's heritage.